 Passwords are inherently risky, and most cybersecurity experts recommend using a password manager like Dashlane, Valt, or 1Password.
-While there are other suggested strategies such as going passwordless, and/or incorporating multifactor authentication like Touch ID or other biometrics like voice or even facial recognition — the following are a few important points you can communicate to your users if they do still rely on passwords.
+While there are other suggested strategies, such as incorporating multifactor authentication, the following are a few important points you can communicate to your users if they do still rely on passwords.

 - Length v. complexity.

 - Stay away from trendy words/phrases (see Worst Passwords of 2017).

 - Use passwords as part of an overall plan-of-attack, including a password manager + 2FA.

 - Finally, consider steering clear of passwords that have already been unveiled in a breach.
 (This data is publicly available here.)